bids-standard/bids-specification/CONTRIBUTING.md

 #### Soft rules

-We are following certain "soft rules" in the way we format the specifications in markdown.
+We follow certain "soft rules" in the way we format the specification in markdown.

-Those rules are sometimes for internal consistency in terms of styling and aesthetics, but several of them are also there because they help the workflow of tracking changes, reviewing them on GitHub and, making code suggestions.
+These rules are sometimes for internal consistency in terms of styling and aesthetics, but several of them are also there because they help the workflow of tracking changes, reviewing them on GitHub, and making code suggestions.

 They are "soft" rules because they will not be a reason to reject a contribution but if they are followed they will definitely make the lives of many people easier.